pymc-devs/pymc.io/blog/blog_gsoc_2022.md

 1. __What motivated you to apply for GSoC with PyMC?__

      My first experience working with Bayesian methods (Bayesian Networks, GLM) is learning from PyMC code examples and resources.
 The useful learning materials and excellent community support help me a lot in my journey to perform Bayesian analysis.
-With the great support from the PyMC dev team, I have recently contributed several pull requests (PRs) to pymc and aesara github codebase.
+With the great support from the PyMC dev team, I have recently contributed several pull requests (PRs) to PyMC and Aesara GitHub codebase.
 Moreover, I want to involve long-term with this community to learn and contribute along the way.

 2. __Why did you choose your specific project topic?__